Lester Freamon: Season 5

 McNulty and Freamon collaborate on raising the profile of their fake serial killer, resulting in Freamon adding a sexual motive and supplying a set of dentures to create bite marks on the "victims".
 They conduct actual canvassing among the homeless as a cover.
 Freamon also recruits his old patrol partner Oscar Requer to look out for recently deceased bodies of homeless men.
 They soon have their next fake victim and McNulty mocks up the crime scene and mutilates the body to imply another murder.

-When Freamon gets a hold of Stanfield's cell phone, he sets up an illegal wiretap on the phone but is initially surprised to find no conversations are taking place on it.
+When Freamon gets a hold of Stanfield's cell phone, he sets up an illegal wiretap on the phone but is initially surprised to find no conversations taking place on it.
 Freamon learns Stanfield's phone is transmitting pictures of clocks and tries to break the code.
 When money is provided for investigation into the "serial killer," which McNulty redirects to the Stanfield investigation, more surveillance officers are added and Sydnor works out that the code is relaying location information for face-to-face meetings.
 In Freamon's resulting bust, most of the Stanfield Organization is arrested and a large quantity of heroin is confiscated.

 Freamon is upset when McNulty tells Greggs about the fake serial-killer plan.
 After Daniels and Pearlman look into the matter and discover the illegal wiretap, and the subsequent damage it will do to the Stanfield case, they inform Mayor Tommy Carcetti.
 Pearlman tells McNulty and Freamon that they will not face jail but are finished as police officers.
-Freamon laments the loss of tracking Stanfield's money trail, but takes the retirement, makes peace with Greggs, and is last seen in the end-of-season montage putting together dollhouse furniture in the company of Shardene.
+Freamon laments the loss of tracking Stanfield's money trail, but takes the retirement, makes peace with Greggs, and is last seen in the end-of-season montage putting together dollhouse furniture with Shardene.

-Critical response

-Entertainment Weekly named Freamon one of the five most interesting characters in season 4.